Harvard-IACS/2025-E115/README.md

 ## Technologies and Platforms

-We will demonstrate most ideas using TensorFlow and some using PyTorch,  utilizing the Google Cloud Platform (GCP).
+We will demonstrate most ideas using TensorFlow/PyTorch,  utilizing the Google Cloud Platform (GCP).
 Additionally, tutorials will be provided for AWS for reference purposes.

 ## Course Topics Overview

 We have designed an in-depth curriculum to ensure a comprehensive understanding of AI-Ops.
-Here's a closer look at the topics we'll be covering (see  [here](/assets/images/ContentOutline.pdf) for a full list of topics):
+Here's a closer look at the topics we'll be covering (see  [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vTbcn25ZbO8Q7hTe2gAPcAgkdBVWhzjll5WEN3nzQarXCDZl5Ujg-KdF_Lf2WW32w/pubhtml?gid=1824717664&single=true) for a full list of topics):

 1. **Introduction:**

-   - Begin with an understanding of the importance of AI-Ops and how it fits in the broader AI and software development ecosystem.
+   Begin with an understanding of the importance of AI-Ops and how it fits in the broader AI and software development ecosystem.

 2. **Virtual Environments and Virtual Machines:**

-   - Delve into the foundations of isolated software environments, their importance in AI development, and how virtual machines offer a layer of abstraction over physical hardware.
+   Explore the foundations of isolated software environments, their importance in AI development, and how virtual machines provide a layer of abstraction over physical hardware.

 3. **Containers:**

-   - Understand the concept of containerization using tools like Docker, and how they differ from virtual machines.
+   Understand the concept of containerization using tools like Docker, and how they differ from virtual machines.

-1. **LLM Topics:**
+4. **LLM Topics:**

-   - Large Language Models (LLMs) have led to many new tools and agents that students will use in their projects.
-In these lectures, we'll look at some of these tools, such as LangChain, LamaIndex, and API calls.
-We'll also explore RAGS and AI agents, which make it easy to work with LLMs.
+   Large Language Models (LLMs) have led to many new tools and agents that students will use in their projects.
+We'll explore the process of fine-tuning LLMs for specific tasks and how to integrate them into various domains.
+We'll also look at making API calls and working with AI agents, which make it easy to work with LLMs.

 4. **Data Pipelines, & Cloud Storage:**

-   - Learn core data management techniques including ETL and data versioning.
-Also we will learn how cloud storage solutions fit into the AI-Ops ecosystem.solutions.
+   Learn core data management techniques including ETL and data versioning.
+Also we will learn how cloud storage solutions fit into the AI-Ops ecosystem solutions.
 Explore specialized tools for managing large-scale datasets for computer vision and language models.
      ​
-8. **Advanced Training Workflows:**
+5. **Advanced Training Workflows:**

-   - We will look into techniques of advanced training workflows, covering experiment tracking with tools like Weights & Biases, leveraging multi-GPU setups for accelerated training, exploring serverless training options using Vertex AI, and fine-tuning large language models (LLMs) .
+   We will look into techniques of advanced training workflows, covering experiment tracking with tools like Weights & Biases, leveraging multi-GPU setups for accelerated training, exploring serverless training options using Vertex AI, and fine-tuning large language models.

-9. **Advanced Inference Workflows:**
+6. **Advanced Inference Workflows:**

-   - Understand the nuances of model optimization techniques like distillation, quantization, compression, and Low-Rank Approximation (LORA).
-We then move to model deployment, hosting, and serving large language models (LLMs) effectively.
-Explore post-deployment monitoring for model performance, data drift detection, and testing strategie.
-Cloud Functions, Cloud Run, Kubeflow, and Vertex AI Pipelines.
+   Understand the nuances of model optimization techniques like distillation, quantization, compression, and Low-Rank Approximation (LORA).
+Next, we focus on model deployment, hosting, and serving large language models (LLMs) effectively.
+Explore post-deployment monitoring for model performance and testing strategies.
+Learn about deploying scalable AI solutions using Cloud Functions, Cloud Run, Kubeflow, and Vertex AI Pipelines.
    ​
-11. **App Design, Setup, and Code Organization:**
+7. **App Design, Setup, and Code Organization:**

-       - Best practices in designing user-centric AI applications, setting up your development environment, and organizing code for scalability and maintainability.
+   Best practices in designing user-centric AI applications, setting up your development environment, and organizing code for scalability and maintainability.
 ​
-12. **APIs & Frontend:**
+8. **APIs:**

-       - Learn about RESTful APIs to serve your models and design user interfaces for seamless user interactions.
+   Learn about RESTful APIs to serve your models and facilitate communication between the client and server.

+9. **Frontend Development:**

+   Design user interfaces for seamless user interactions with your AI models, using React.

-13. **CI/CD:**
+1. **CI/CD:**

-      - Continuous Integration (CI) and Continuous Deployment (CD) are critical practices in modern software development, especially within AI-Ops.
+   Continuous Integration (CI) and Continuous Deployment (CD) are critical practices in modern software development, especially within AI-Ops.
 This section will cover the principles of CI/CD, including automated testing, integration, and deployment pipelines.
 You'll learn how to set up CI/CD workflows using platforms like GitHub Actions ensuring that your AI models and applications are robust, tested, and reliably deployed to production environments.

 13. **Scaling (k8):**

-       - Delve into Kubernetes, its significance in deploying containerized applications, and understand how to scale your applications to cater to millions of users.
+   Delve into Kubernetes, its significance in deploying containerized applications, and understand how to scale your applications to cater to millions of users.
     ​